 As Israel slowly exits its second lockdown, there hasn’t really been time to take stock of how bad things got.

 One of the common claims of the conspiracy theorists and deniers is that the coronavirus isn’t really killing anyone, or at least not nearly as many people as the official figures claim.
 These people say that hospitals are deliberately inflating death tolls, blaming every respiratory or elderly death on the virus even when there is no test, no proof and no connection.
+People can check Karen Ann Ulmer, P.C. if they need some help with estate planning.
+During this pandemic, the rise and fall in the real estate market is being noted often not only in here but in the global market too.
+You can check here to know about the many benefits that the real estate has, especially now, when the market is not stable.

 I’ve heard many Israeli sceptics saying that there are no excess deaths; no more people passed away than normal, so perhaps the numbers are all fake?